 If you are looking for a crave-worthy low carb meal, this Zucchini Ravioli Recipe with Chicken fits the bill!
-It is cheesy, creamy and flavor-packed.
-I promise, you will never miss the carbs with these keto friendly ravioli with zucchini.
+It is a healthier twist on a classic you love.
+Cheesy, creamy and flavor-packed - you will never miss the carbs with these keto friendly recipe!

 I fell in love with Ravioli the first time I ever had it.

 I am not sure what the occasion was.

 Most likely my parents were going out, and my Mom needed something easy that the babysitter could make for dinner.